Deshmukh-Ayush/Code4All-2025/README.md

 ---

 ## 📜 Public Readables
-The Code4All platform is built for **community-driven innovation**.
+The Code4All Club platform is built for **community-driven innovation**.
 Whether you're here to contribute code or participate in our features, we welcome your enthusiasm!
 Here's what you need to know:

 1. Explore our platform and give feedback to improve the experience.
 2. Check out our [events](#) and [blogs](#) for the latest updates.